slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9868-14/packetizer_raw_output.md

 Clarify the intended behavior for FRAG-carrying packets when OCS fails by explicitly specifying that such packets, due to their fragment status, must not be delivered—even as zero-length datagrams—in order to conform with the mandate against forwarding individual UDP fragments.

+**Severity:** Low
+  *Basis:* Although the ambiguity applies only in error conditions and may not affect well-formed packets, it could still lead to inconsistent handling of fragments across implementations.

+**Confidence:** High

 ---